NationalGenomicsInfrastructure/anglerfish/README.md

 flowcells.
 The primary purpose for this would be to do QC, i.e. to check pool balancing, assess contamination, library insert sizes and so on.

+For more information on how this can be used, please see this [poster](docs/AGBT_poster_20200214.pdf).

 ## Installation

 ### Requirements